doincli/esp32_learn/jtag_reprot/jtag_report_en/Report of JTAG.md

-# Report of JTAG
+# JTAG User Manual

-## Introduction：

-Figuring out a bug that is caused by two threads, running even simultaneously on two different CPU cores, can take a long time when all you have are printf () statements.
-A better (and in many cases quicker) way to debug such problems is by using a debugger, connected to the processors over a debug port.
-This is what JTAG does.

-## Preparation：
+## Preparation:

-### Hardware：
+### Hardware:

+#### Required Hardware

-- An **ESP32S3** board.
+- ESP32-S3-DevKitC-1
-- **USB cable** - USB A / micro USB B.
+- USB 2.0 cable (Standard Type A to Micro-B)
-- **Computer** running Windows, Linux, or macOS.
+- Computer (Windows, Linux, or macOS)

-#### hardware settings
+#### Hardware settings

 Using the ESP32-S3-DevKitC-1 development board as an example:

-The development board features two USB interfaces,One is the USB Port, and the other is the USB-to-UART Port.
+The development board has two USB interfaces, one is the USB Port, and the other is the USB-to-UART Port.